-- Be professional, but friendly and approachable - Avoid going into details of your own experiences and qualifications because it can make Associates very nervous - Remember to respect the Associate's personal space at all times Ex 3.1.4 and Ex 1.1.4 - Brief the Associate on what to expect during the test and make sure the Associate understands any terminology you may use Ex 3.1.6 - Explain that they will be tested on the competencies in the Advanced Driver Logbook Ex 3.2.1 - Conduct the eyesight check Ex 3.1.7 - Have a visual check of the vehicle to see if it is roadworthy for the test Ex 3.1.8 - Ask the Associate to complete the Document declaration to self-certify that they: - Have a valid current licence - Have appropriate insurance, valid MOT and tax - \circ Are fit to drive - o Will wear corrective eyewear if their eyesight requires it - ${\odot}$ $\,$ Will be responsible for all driving decisions. - Give the IAM RoadSmart 'Disclaimer' before starting to drive Ex 3.1.10 - Ask the Associate if they have any questions before you start Ex 3.1.11 - Remember that there should be no smoking during the test Ex 3.1.5 - Be mindful that you have approximately 10-15 minutes for the briefing stage.
+- Be professional, but friendly and approachable - Avoid going into details of your own experiences and qualifications because it can make Associates very nervous - Remember to respect the Associate's personal space at all times Ex 3.1.4 and Ex 1.1.4 - Brief the Associate on what to expect during the test and make sure that they understand any terminology you may use Ex 3.1.6 - Explain that they will be tested on the competencies in the Advanced Rider Logbook Ex 3.2.1 - Conduct the eyesight check Ex 3.1.7 - Have a visual check of the machine to see if it is roadworthy for the test Ex 3.1.8 - Ask the Associate to complete the Document declaration to self-certify that they: - Have a valid current licence - Have appropriate insurance, valid MOT and tax - Are fit to ride - o Will wear corrective eyewear if their eyesight requires it - Will be responsible for all riding decisions. - Agree how to give directions.
+You may use hand signals or radios if available and the Associate agrees.
+Ex 3.2.3 - In case of separation, tell the Associate to pull up in a safe, convenient and legal location Ex 3.2.3 - Give the IAM RoadSmart 'Disclaimer' before starting to ride Ex 3.1.10 - Ask the Associate if they have any questions before you start Ex 3.1.11 - Be mindful that you have approximately 10-15 minutes for the briefing stage.